Best Hostels in Perth

 Backpack Perth, hostels in Perth, hostel Perth, Perth tours

 Are you a single traveller, an adventurous couple or travelling with a big group of friends?
-Why not backpack Perth and its surrounding areas and experience hostels in Perth for an amazing vacation and a lifetime of memories?
-There are so many things to do and see here in the region.
+Why not backpack Perth and its surrounding areas and experience Perths Best Hostels, for a cost effective, amazing holiday and a lifetime of memories?
+There are so many things to do across Perth and places to see, here on the West Coast.

 Billabong Backpackers Resort

-Stylish and modern hostel Kangaroo Inn will amaze you with magnificent city views and a fabulous location.
-Just a 4-minute walk to the famous Hay and Murray streets will take you to the best places for food, drinks and shopping.
+Stylish and modern hostel Kangaroo Inn will amaze you, boasting city views from every room.
+The Kangaroo Inn is just a 5-minute walk from Perth CBD to the famous Hay and Murray streets will take you to the best places for food, drinks and shopping.
 Swan River is just a 15-minute walk away, while the airport is just a 25-minute drive away.

 At the Kangaroo Inn, you can have fun playing billiards in the games room, have a BBQ, read books at the library, watch TV in the lounge area, or just sit back and sip your favourite drink on the terrace.
 This one of the few hostels in Perth that are good for couples and families who want to save some money and meet new friends.